When Is the Best Time

 We made our booking six months in advance.
 Regarding the weather, Pentecost experiences much precipitation until late April.
 May gets drier, and June is the best choice if you like to watch these breathtaking jumps.

-The best time to visit Vanuatu is the dry season from May to October.
+The best time to visit Vanuatu is the dry season, from May to October.
 Occasional rain occurs.
-Day temps are pleasant below 30°C and nights slightly below 20°C. Therefore, if you wish to watch the famous land diving custom I recommend May and June the beginning of the dry season.
+Day temps are pleasant, below 30°C and nights slightly below 20°C. Therefore, if you wish to watch the famous land diving custom, I highly recommend May and June, the beginning of the dry season.